SPARSH511/MERN_Stack_Tasks/README.md

 <br>
 This is the link for the deployed website : <b> https://sparsh511.github.io/MERN_Stack_Tasks/ </b>
 <br>
-This is my repository for Assignment - 1 for the internship where we were taught HTML,CSS,JavaScript and Bootstrap.
+This is my repository for Assignment - 1 in the internship for which we were taught until HTML,CSS,JavaScript and Bootstrap.